Do you have a blog? Do this to improve your SEO positioning

 General data

-1. Extension: From 300 words onwards depending on the topic and the complexity of the content.
+1. Length: 300 words or more depending on the topic and complexity of the content.

-2. Headers: Remember that the headers serve as a hierarchy for the content and the search engine robot indicates the length of the note.
+2. Headings: Remember that headings serve as a hierarchy for the content and indicate to the search engine robot the length of the note.

--They must have an extension of less than 70 characters and their structure is similar to the following:
+-They must be less than 70 characters long and their structure is similar to the following:

 • <H1>Title of the note or article</H1>